Back To Search Results

 Epidemiology

-Nephrogenic systemic fibrosis is an iatrogenic disease, first identified in 2000.
-Annually, about 4.5 million Americans are exposed to GBCAs, according to a report by the United States Food and Drug Administration (FDA).[19]
-Until 2019, the FDA reported 3,094 cases of NSF, including 742 deaths and 2,962 serious cases.
-The United States has the second-highest MRI utilization rate as opposed to any other country after Germany.[19][20]
+Nephrogenic systemic fibrosis is an iatrogenic disease first identified in 2000.
+According to a report by the FDA, about 4.5 million Americans are exposed to GBCAs annually.[14]
+Until 2019, the FDA reported 3094 cases of NSF, including 742 deaths and 2922 serious cases.
+Of note, the US has the second-highest MRI utilization rate after Germany.[15]
+As noted above, 32 cases were reported in each of 2019 and 2020.

 Pathophysiology

-• McNeill and Barr[31] - In 2002, McNeill and Barr proposed that hemodialysis patients with hepatitis C would be more at risk of developing NSF due to high levels of fibroblast growth factor and/or transforming growth factor-beta1.
+• In 2002, a group proposed that hemodialysis patients with hepatitis C would be more at risk of developing NSF due to high levels of fibroblast growth factor or TGF-β1.[20]

-• Mackay-Wiggan et al[32] - Mackay-Wiggan et al, in 2003, put forward two theories to explain the pathogenesis of NSF.
-Firstly, they observed that there was a significant role of anticardiolipin or antiphospholipid antibodies in the development of NSF.
-Secondly, they believed that edema coupled with the suppressed immune system in patients having antiphospholipid antibodies trigger a physiologic response, leading to the proliferation of fibroblast-like cells and deposition of mucin in the dermis.
+• In 2003, another group put forward 2 theories to explain the pathogenesis of NSF.
+First, they observed that anticardiolipin or antiphospholipid antibodies had a significant role in the development of NSF.
+Second, they believed that edema coupled with the suppressed immune system in patients with antiphospholipid antibodies triggers a physiologic response, leading to the proliferation of fibroblast-like cells and mucin deposition in the dermis.[21]

-• Jiménez et al and Ortonne et al - In 2004, the histopathology of NSF was studied and it was found that the fibrotic process of NSF was not limited to the dermis.
+• In 2004, the histopathology of NSF was studied, and it was found that the fibrotic process of NSF was not limited to the dermis.
 Instead, it extended to the subcutaneous tissues, fascia, skeletal muscles, lungs, and myocardium.
-The skin was observed to contain huge numbers of CD68/factor 13a dendritic cells and an abundance of transforming growth factor-beta1.
+The skin contained large cluster of differentiation (CD)68/factor 13a dendritic cells and an abundance of TGF-β1.

 Histopathology